jaimetcf/vuttr/README.md

 ```
 This will install all the dependencies needed for running the backend.

-3. Also, in the 'frontend' folder, type:
+3. Then, in the 'frontend' folder, type:
 ```
    npm install
 ```